 I’ve been thinking a lot recently about the challenges associations face in creating meaningful and engaging experiences for the communities they serve.
 This is, after all, the bread and butter of most associations.
-It’s what we should be GREAT at.
-Networking and connections, both industrial and professional, are at the heart of what associations are all about.
+It’s what we should be great at: Professional networking and connections are at the heart of what associations are all about.

-I recently pulled some of these thoughts together in my keynote at the Aptify Users Conference (you can get a copy of my presentation HERE).
-[I should note that the comments here and that follow are mine, not AIIM’s.]
+I pulled some of these thoughts together in a keynote at the Aptify Users Conference (you can get a copy of my presentation here, and I should note that the comments here and that follow are mine, not AIIM’s.)

-At the core of my thinking are 5 conclusions about the nature of Digital Disruption and Association engagement:
+At the core of my thinking are five conclusions about the nature of digital disruption and association engagement:

-Jeff proposed that: 1) there are 3 key content and engagement-related roles in play in the marketplace, and 2) these roles are distinct and often confused.
-The three roles:
+Jeff proposed that 1) there are three key content and engagement-related roles in play in the marketplace and 2) these roles are distinct and often confused.
+The three roles are:

 So the “action” in the market is predicting which players will be dominant in each, and which dominant players will be able to leverage their advantage to extend their dominance.
 In the large tech platform space, for example: